Thyroid Conditions

 In addition, there is also a condition called “HASHIMOTO’S THYROIDITIS”, an autoimmune condition where your immune system is attacking your own thyroid gland like a foreign invader, damaging the thyroid and usually resulting in hypothyroidism.

-HYPERTHYROIDISM Or OVERACTIVE Thyroid Can Cause Quite The Opposite:
+Hyperthyroidism (overactive thyroid) Can Cause Quite The Opposite:

 Racing heart rate, sweating, feeling excessively hot, weight loss, anxiety and insomnia, to name a few!